AriseBank/nmc.smd/README.md

 # Namecoin JSON-RPC Spec
-This is a JSON specification for Namecoin JSON-RPC API which conforms to the [Service Mapping Description](https://en.wikipedia.org/wiki/Service_Mapping_Description) (SMD) format.
-It is incomplete, and contributions are strongly encouraged.
+This is a JSON specification of the Namecoin JSON-RPC API which conforms to the [Service Mapping Description](https://en.wikipedia.org/wiki/Service_Mapping_Description) (SMD) format.

+The service URL defaults to `localhost:8336`.
+The spec itself is incomplete and contributions are greatly appreciated.

 ##Complete
 * name_show